-[article as originally published in The Clyde Fitch Report, July 20, 2017.]
+[Original published in The Clyde Fitch Report, July 20, 2017.]
 Debates about cultural criticism question its relevance, who is and is not a critic, and the audience for critical writing.
-We […]
+We believe critics […]

 Debates about cultural criticism question its relevance, who is and is not a critic, and the audience for critical writing.
 We believe critics themselves must not be sidelined from these debates.
 In our occasional series, Critical I, critics tell their own stories and offer their personal views of criticism.
 Performance critic Helen Shaw, our latest interview in this series, writes for a range of outlets including The Village Voice, Time Out New York, American Theatre and her own site Divers Alarums.